divio/divio-cloud-docs/introduction/django-04-deploy.rst

 Deploy your application to the cloud
 ====================================

-One further step is required before the application can be deployed to the cloud. :setting:`Django's ALLOWED_HOSTS
+One further step is required before the application can be deployed to the cloud.
+Django's :setting:`ALLOWED_HOSTS
-<django:ALLOWED_HOSTS> setting` controls the hosts that are allowed to serve the project.
+<django:ALLOWED_HOSTS>` setting controls the hosts that are allowed to serve the project.
 When undefined, ``localhost``
 is allowed by default, which will work locally, but not in a cloud deployment.

-The solution is to amend ``settings.py``, with:
+The quick solution is to amend ``settings.py`` to allow any host:

 ..  code-block:: python